mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 ```

+### Use-case rule of thumb

+As a good rule of thumb, you'll want to use anonymous functions to create one-off functions to be used within higher-order functions.
+To understand how (anonymous) functions can be used within higher-order functions, you'll want to read about [using functions as objects](#functions-as-objects).

 ## Functions as objects

 Python is far from being a perfect language, but if there is something I like about Python is its consistency.